GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 <br/>
 <br/>
-Thanks for all reasearches of modded BIOSes, such files was very helpful during development!
+Thanks to all researchers of modded BIOSes, such files were very helpful during development!
 <br/>

 # User manual